2008 financial crisis: Easy credit conditions

-Additional downward pressure on interest rates was created by rising U.S. current account deficit, which peaked along with the housing bubble in 2006.
+Additional downward pressure on interest rates was created by a growing U.S. current account deficit, which peaked along with the housing bubble in 2006.
 Federal Reserve chairman Ben Bernanke explained how trade deficits required the U.S. to borrow money from abroad, in the process bidding up bond prices and lowering interest rates.

 Bernanke explained that between 1996 and 2004, the U.S. current account deficit increased by $650 billion, from 1.5% to 5.8% of GDP.
 Financing these deficits required the country to borrow large sums from abroad, much of it from countries running trade surpluses.
 These were mainly the emerging economies in Asia and oil-exporting nations.
 The balance of payments identity requires that a country (such as the US) running a current account deficit also have a capital account (investment) surplus of the same amount.
 Hence large and growing amounts of foreign funds (capital) flowed into the U.S. to finance its imports.

 All of this created demand for various types of financial assets, raising the prices of those assets while lowering interest rates.
 Foreign investors had these funds to lend either because they had very high personal savings rates (as high as 40% in China) or because of high oil prices.
 Ben Bernanke referred to this as a "saving glut".

 A flood of funds (capital or liquidity) reached the U.S. financial markets.
 Foreign governments supplied funds by purchasing Treasury bonds and thus avoided much of the direct effect of the crisis.
-U.S. households, used funds borrowed from foreigners to finance consumption or to bid up the prices of housing and financial assets.
+U.S. households used funds borrowed from foreigners to finance consumption or to bid up the prices of housing and financial assets.
 Financial institutions invested foreign funds in mortgage-backed securities.

 The Fed then raised the Fed funds rate significantly between July 2004 and July 2006.
 This contributed to an increase in one-year and five-year adjustable-rate mortgage (ARM) rates, making ARM interest rate resets more expensive for homeowners.
-This may have also contributed to the deflating of the housing bubble, as asset prices generally move inversely to interest rates, and it became riskier to speculate in housing.
+This may have also contributed to the deflation of the housing bubble, as asset prices generally move inversely to interest rates.
+It became riskier to speculate in housing.
 U.S. housing and financial assets dramatically declined in value after the housing bubble burst.